oduolaidrisA/oduolaidrisA/README.md

 I am particularly interested in overcoming some of the major challenges this exciting area still faces:

-1)Establishing robust theoretical guarantees.
+- Establishing robust theoretical guarantees.
-2)Ensuring scalability to large and complex problems.
+- Ensuring scalability to large and complex problems.
-3)Improving computational efficiency to make these methods accessible in practice.
+- Improving computational efficiency to make these methods accessible in practice.

 I am always open to conversations, collaborations, and new opportunities in scientific and industrial settings.(idrisoduola47@gmail.com)